 Early Warning System trapping is often effective for predicting when DFTM outbreaks will occur, but it is not intended to predict the location or extent of tree defoliation.
 Therefore, additional population sampling methods for other life stages are needed to improve outbreak forecasting.
 Egg mass and larval sampling are two additional methods to supplement EWS monitoring for predicting DFTM outbreak intensity and pinpointing precise locations of expected defoliation (Mason and Torgersen, 1983, Kegley et al., 2004).
-Observations of damage to ornamental trees in landscaped settings are another indicator that outbreaks of DFTM will soon develop in forested settings (Tunnock et al., 1985; Sturdevant, 2000).
-These 'sentinel trees' are often spruce.
-Although spruce are lesser-preferred DFTM host species during outbreaks in natural forests, these ornamental trees are often stressed from being planted off-site and are regularly evaluated for various issues.
+Observations of damage to ornamental spruce in landscaped settings are another indicator that outbreaks of DFTM will soon develop in forested settings, particularly in north Idaho where landscape trees are adjacent to natural forests (Tunnock et al., 1985; Sturdevant, 2000).
+These 'sentinel trees' are often Colorado blue spruce.
+Although spruce are lesser-preferred DFTM host species during outbreaks in natural forests, these ornamental spruce are often stressed from being planted off-site and are regularly evaluated for various issues.
 Prior to the 2010-2012 outbreaks in northern Idaho, defoliation of ornamental spruce was first observed at the USFS Coeur d'Alene nursery in 2007 and 2008, and grand fir yard trees were defoliated at Twin Lakes and Mica Flats in 2009 and 2010.
 Sentinel trees were also observed in Kootenai county and in Spokane County, Washington prior to 2020 defoliation.